rjhdev/ssinc-challange/README.md

 ### Set Variables

-Run **make vars** to set and verify the environment variables required for deployment.
+Run 'make vars' to set and verify the environment variables required for deployment.
 Make sure these are correct for your setup.

 ### Create AWS ECR Instance

-Use **make create_ecr** to provision an Elastic Container Registry (ECR) instance where the Docker image will be stored.
+Use 'make create_ecr' to provision an Elastic Container Registry (ECR) instance where the Docker image will be stored.

 ### Create AWS ECS Instance

-Execute **make create_ecs** to create an Elastic Container Service (ECS) instance for running the application on EC2 instances.
+Execute 'make create_ecs' to create an Elastic Container Service (ECS) instance for running the application on EC2 instances.

 ### Build Docker Image

-**make build_docker** builds the Docker image of the application if you prefer to do this without github actions.
-Otherwise code changes to the application in **app** will be automatically built and pushed to ECR through github.
+'make build_docker' builds the Docker image of the application if you prefer to do this without github actions.
+Otherwise code changes to the application in 'app' will be automatically built and pushed to ECR through github.

 ### Push Docker Image to ECR

-With **make docker_ecr_push**, the built Docker image is tagged and pushed to the ECR repository for deployment if your prefer to do t his without github actions.
+With 'make docker_ecr_push', the built Docker image is tagged and pushed to the ECR repository for deployment if your prefer to do t his without github actions.

 ### Destroy AWS ECR Instance

-To remove the ECR instance, use **make destroy_ecr**.
+To remove the ECR instance, use 'make destroy_ecr'.

 ### Destroy AWS ECS Instance

-**make destroy_ecs** removes the ECS instance and associated resources.
+'make destroy_ecs' removes the ECS instance and associated resources.

 ## GitHub Actions for CI/CD